 As a parent I often feel that every decision I make is the biggest decision of my life.
+I know that sounds a little dramatic, and maybe it is.
+But I seriously worry sometimes if I’m doing this whole parenting thing the right way.
 Do I feed my kids peas or beans for lunch?
-Do I put my kids to bed at 7pm or 7:30?
-Do pedipeds promote healthy foot development?
-Do magna-tiles allow for enough open-ended play?
+Should I put my kids to bed at 7:00 pm or 7:30?
+Do these shoes promote healthy foot development?
+Does this toy allow for enough open-ended play?
 The list continues.

-I brought these options to the table with the preschool co-op.
-Both were discussed at length and the conversation and decision was a difficult one.
-Admittedly, it is a conversation I continue to have with myself.
-I feel myself being pulled into two different directions.
+It is a conversation I continue to have with myself and my preschool blogging colleagues.
+With the landscape of education continually changing, I feel myself being pulled in two different directions.
 Part of me thinks as the former public school teacher that I am.
 There is a hard push for standardized testing in public schools and my brain encourages academic or skills-based learning.
 But the other part of me, the mother part who researches everything when it comes to my kids, encourages play-based or child-centered learning.

 Well…it depends on your goals.
 Ask yourself what you intend for your child to acquire from preschool.